Friday, April 16, 2010

 Frankly, although it would provide unambiguous notice to investors, I am not sure such language even needs to be in the certificate or bylaws.
 It seems to me that a board could simply determine that, after careful and thoughtful information gathering and analysis, it was their business judgment that considering public benefit is in the long-term goals of the corporation and its shareholders because the company will fill a specific niche in the market, rendering it a more profitable, more stable entity, in the long-term for the shareholders.

 There is no requirement I can recall that says a company must maximize profits on a day-to-day basis.
 (Excluding Revlon duties, of course, for auction situations.)
 And, if the company is not trying to make any money, this benefit corporation law is not needed, either.
-We already have the 501(c)(3).
+We already have the non-profit corporations/501(c)(3) option.

 I’m not really against the law, and I think it has some nice ideas behind it.
 I am just not sure it fills much of a corporate governance void.